 - Train for a ½ marathon.

-- Go to the gym 3 days a week for strength training.
+- Go to the gym 3 days a week for hot yoga and strength training.

 - Go on more date nights with the hubby.